AbduMalekBenIssa/focus-mode-extension/README.md

 # Focus Mode Chrome Extension

-A simple, beautiful Chrome extension to help you stay focused by blocking distracting websites.
+A simple Chrome extension to help you stay focused by blocking distracting websites.
 Built with vanilla JavaScript and modern CSS.

 ## Features